smart-data-models/dataModel.Hl7/README.md

 ### List of data models

 The following entity types are available:
+- [Account](https://github.com/smart-data-models/dataModel.Hl7/blob/master/Account/README.md).
+A financial tool for tracking value accrued for a particular purpose.
+In the healthcare field, used to track charges for a patient, cost centers, etc.

 - [Patient](https://github.com/smart-data-models/dataModel.Hl7/blob/master/Patient/README.md).
 Demographics and other administrative information about an individual or animal receiving care or other health-related services.